Please click to view.

 - There is burning or pain during urination or defecation.

-- You are concerned or know that a sexual partner has similar symptoms or has been diagnosed with gonorrhea.
+- You are concerned that or know that your sexual partner has symptoms of gonorrhea or has been diagnosed with gonorrhea.

 Bolognia J, Schaffer JV, Cerroni L. Dermatology.
 4th ed.
 Philadelphia, PA: Elsevier; 2018.

 Centers for Disease Control and Prevention.
 Gonorrhea – CDC basic fact sheet.
 CDC. https://www.cdc.gov/std/gonorrhea/stdfact-gonorrhea.htm.
 Updated 2022 August 22.